open-politics/open-politics-hq/README.md

   <img src=".github/assets/images/exactly.png" alt="Open Politics HQ Platform" width="600">
 </div>

+The modern information landscape is a mess and often hard to navigate.
+Sometimes there is something you want to prove, or a topic to review deeper, sometimes you just want to know what keeps happening in your home country.
+And whether you are a business with a process problem, an NGO with not enough hands on deck, an Org with unstructred documents or a student with a need for better research tools, this is for you.

 ## The Idea

 A journalist knows how to identify "security framing" in news coverage.
 A policy analyst knows what counts as "meaningful stakeholder engagement" in legislative proposals.
 A bureaucrat knows whether a grant application is properly filled out.

 That expertise lives in their heads, maybe in spreadsheets and notes.
-But sophisticated analysis infrastructure—the kind that lets you systematically apply your analytical framework across thousands of documents—has only been available to well-funded institutions.
+But sophisticated analysis infrastructure — the kind that lets you systematically apply your analytical framework across thousands of documents — has only been available to well-funded institutions.

 **This gives everyone their own intelligence HQ.** Define your analytical questions in plain language.
 Apply them at scale.
 The key innovation: schemas are shareable, transparent, and improvable.
 Other researchers can see exactly how you defined your framework, critique it, refine it, or apply it to their own data.

-Example schema for legislative analysis:
+**Quick example:** A journalist analyzing 200 news articles creates a schema:

 ```
-- What's the main policy mechanism? (carbon tax, cap-and-trade, regulation, subsidy)
-- Rate emphasis on economic vs environmental framing (1-10 scale)
-- Which industries are mentioned as affected? (list)
-- Is international cooperation mentioned? (yes/no)
+Primary source cited? → [government, activist, expert, anonymous]
+Emotional intensity?  → 1-5
+Which side gets final word? → string
 ```

-Run it on 500 bills.
-Get a structured dataset.
-Build charts showing how framing evolved over time or differs by party.
-Export for statistical analysis.

-The same approach works for parliamentary speeches, news monitoring, citizen feedback processing, grant application review—anywhere domain expertise can be expressed in language.
+Run it.
+Get structured data showing systematic patterns.
+Export visualizations.

+The principle scales: anywhere you know what you're looking for, schemas let you look systematically.
+[See examples across domains](#examples-in-practice) →

+We will soon open a library to examples of how to use the platform in various ways.

 ## Why This Exists

 The gap is obvious once you see it.
-Researchers, journalists, NGO workers all do qualitative analysis—reading documents, identifying patterns, building arguments.
+Researchers, journalists, NGO workers all do qualitative analysis — reading documents, identifying patterns, building arguments.
 This works great for tens of documents.
 At hundreds or thousands, you're either stuck or you need to hire engineers.

 Meanwhile, intelligence agencies, think tanks, and corporations have sophisticated analysis infrastructure.
 The tools exist, they're just not accessible.

-The breakthrough is recognizing that **domain experts can already articulate their analytical questions in natural language.** A journalist knows "framing."
+Our proposal is in recognizing that **everyone can already articulate their analytical questions in a kind of code, in natural language.** A journalist knows "framing."
 A policy analyst knows "stakeholder engagement."
 An NGO worker knows what signals a policy shift.
 Everyone has Excel, but not everyone has infrastructure to systematically apply their analytical methods at scale.

 Natural language schemas change this.
 The same infrastructure that analyzes legislation can sort emails, process intake forms, track regulatory changes, or monitor media coverage.
 Now everyone can have their HQ for their information needs.

 This capability shouldn't be locked behind institutional walls.
-We're building it as **public infrastructure**—schemas, geocoding, vector search, local AI.
-Basic components, almost comedically simple when you list them out.
+We're building it as **public infrastructure** — schemas, geocoding, vector search, local AI.
+Basic components, simple when you list them out.
 But that's the point.
-These are foundational capabilities an open society needs, like libraries or archives, and they should be equally accessible.
+In our opinion these are basic intelligence capabilities an open society needs, like libraries or archives, and they should be equally accessible.

 Open source.
 Self-hostable.
 Bring your own LLM keys if you want privacy.
 Share your analytical frameworks publicly if you want transparency.
-Use it for journalism, research, advocacy, governance—anything that serves the public interest.
+Use it for journalism, research, advocacy, governance — anything that serves the public interest.

+Importantly: none of this would exist without the many people dedicated to open source.
+We're assembling the hard work of countless other projects.
+We are standing on the shoulders of a massive collaborative ecosystem that makes this possible.
+We are grateful for their work and we are proud to be part of it.

+<video src=".github/assets/videos/dashboard-demo.mp4" controls autoplay muted playsinline style="max-width:100%;border-radius:8px;">Your browser does not support the video tag.</video>

 ## How It Works